 Contracting a hospital infection can lead to a number of problems, in addition to the infection itself.
-For example, infections such as MRSA will prolong your recovery period on top of the reason that you are in hospital in the first place.
+For example, infections will prolong your recovery period on top of the reason that you are in hospital in the first place.
 This could lead to further complications, such as the need for surgery or extensive loss of earnings.
 HCAIs cover a number of illnesses, such as:

 Osteomyelitis is a bone infection that reaches the bone via nearby tissue or the bloodstream.
 It most commonly affects the spine, arms and legs.
 Strong intravenous antibiotics are required for at least one month, and can often be followed by surgery to remove parts of the bone that have died.
 It is a severe and serious infection.

 Norovirus is a common stomach bug which can be passed through touching contaminated objects, food and water – it is highly contagious.
 Usually lasting between one and five days, norovirus causes sickness, diarrhoea, aching limbs and a high temperature.
 In a hospital environment, this can be extremely traumatic for a patient who is already unwell.